zarroboogs/p5-ct/README.md

 ## Usage

 1. Open RPCS3 and launch `Persona 5`.
-2. Open Cheat Engine and load the cheat table.
+2. Open Cheat Engine and load `rpcs3-p5.CT`.
 3. If prompted, allow the main table script to run.
+4. Enable the table via the `[ENABLE]` script at the top.

 ---